 - Add the spice mixture, season with cumin and chili powder.

 - Whisk together the salsa and cream of chicken soup.

 - Pour on top of the casserole.

 - Top with cheese.

-- Bake until hot and bubbly!
+- Bake the Mexican Chicken until hot and bubbly!

 Absolutely, you can substitute the meat with ground, beef, turkey or pork.
 Additionally you can use cubed chicken.